powerhousepro69/videoinfox/readme.md

 ##### Reddit /Videoinfox for discussion.
 <br />

+###  v4.2.12 Add: -Download Only on Home Screen.
+Download a video url that is in the clipboard.

+          -Download Only is the same as Download Default in Yt-dlp Menu.

 ###  v4.2.11 Add: -Make Playlist on Home Screen.
 Save all search results as a Playlist.